FHA Frequently Asked Questions and Tips For Home Buyers and Homeowners

 FHA Reduces Wait Times for Buyers Who Had Foreclosure or Short Sale

-The FHA just announced last month, they have reduced the time buyers must wait after a bankruptcy, foreclosure or short sale before qualifying for an FHA-backed mortgage, if the buyer experienced an “economic event” whereby their household income fell by 20% or more for a period of at least six months.
+The FHA reduced the time buyers must wait after a bankruptcy, foreclosure or short sale before qualifying for an FHA-backed mortgage, if the buyer experienced an “economic event” whereby their household income fell by 20% or more for a period of at least six months.

 The period had previously been two years following a bankruptcy, and three years following a foreclosure or short sale.
 The agency has now reduced the waiting period to ONE YEAR.